Dahlmannnnn/INF502/PA1.md

 ['0', 'T', 'T', 'T', 'T', 'G', 'T', 'C', 'G', 'A', 'T']

 The second list shifted by 1 has 2 matche(s) and 2 contiguous.

+The challenges in this approach was mostly just debugging the coniguous function as well as making sure the lists were defined correctly.